-PassMark Software® conducted objective performance testing on four (4) Internet Security software products, three (3) Antivirus software products, and three (3) Total Security software products on Windows 7 Ultimate Edition (64-bit) SP1 between July 2012 and August 2012.
+PassMark Software® conducted objective performance testing on eight (8) Internet Security and eight (8) Antivirus software products on Windows 7 Ultimate Edition (64-bit) SP1 between July 2013 and December 2013.
 This report presents our results and findings as a result of performance benchmark testing conducted for these consumer security products.

-Subsequent editions of this report will include new products released for 2013 as they are made available.
+Subsequent editions of this report will include new products released for 2014 as they are made available.
 For more details on which versions were tested, please see the section "Products and Versions".

-Testing was performed on all products using seventeen (17) performance metrics.
+Testing was performed on all products using nineteen (19) performance metrics.
 These performance metrics are as follows:

 - Boot Time;

 - Scan Time;

 - User Interface Launch Time;

 - Memory Usage during System Idle;

 - Browse Time;

 - Internet Explorer Launch Time;

 - Installation Time;

 - Installation Size;

-- Registry Keys Added;

 - File Copy, Move and Delete;

 - Installation of Third Party Applications;

 - Network Throughput (previously named "Binary Download Test")

 - File Format Conversion;

 - File Compression and Decompression;

-- File Write, Open and Close;

-- PE Scan Time and;
+- PE Scan Time;

-- File Copy Disk to Disk.
+- File Copy Disk to Disk;

+- File Copy Over Network;

+- · File Download;

+- PCMark; and

+- Word Document Launch and Open Time.